 - Will the doctor be available on phone or SMS to answer your non-emergency queries?

 - How long do you need to wait to get a non-routine appointment?

 - How does he/she deal with emergency calls?
 How soon will he/she be able to meet or attend you?

-- Time Spent: This is sometimes the most important criteria, especially for first-time parents-to-be.
-You need a gynecologist who is not rushing from one appointment to other without pausing.
+This is sometimes the most important criteria, especially for first-time parents-to-be.
+You need a gynecologist who is not rushing from one appointment to another without pausing.
 You need someone who is relaxed no matter how many more patients are waiting after you.
 You need someone patient enough to answer all your questions, no matter how minor it might sound

 Hey, it is YOUR pregnancy, and hence YOUR choice

 And before we conclude, here is the answer to a common confusion among parents-to-be.